ATE Awards

 Please see the Wine Call for Nominations in order to see the various College Wine nomination deadlines, which are prior to the University Wine nomination deadline.

-Chair, 2023-24 University Wine Award Committee
+Chair, 2024-25 University Wine Award Committee

-Dept. of Modern and Classical Languages and Literatures
+Department of Modern and Classical Languages and Literatures

-Awardees of the College-level Certificates of Teaching Excellence are eligible to be considered for the University-level Alumni Award for Excellence in Teaching.
+Awardees of the College-level Certificates of Teaching Excellence are eligible to be considered for the University-level University Teaching Award for Excellence in Teaching.
 Each CTE awardee has a total of three consecutive years of eligibility; they may be nominated the academic year they first receive the CTE award and the subsequent two years.
 Alternatively, CTE awardees may elect to defer their first year of consideration until the academic year following receipt of the CTE award and the subsequent two consecutive years; this is recommended if they need to substantially revise their college CTE material to meet ATE dossier guideline requirements.
-To be considered for the Alumni Award for Excellence in Teaching, CTE awardees must submit a teaching dossier to the Alumni Teaching Award Selection Committee each year of their eligibility.
+To be considered for the University Teaching Award for Excellence in Teaching, CTE awardees must submit a teaching dossier to the University Teaching Award Selection Committee each year of their eligibility.
 Dossiers from previous years will not be automatically resubmitted.

 Two awards are given each year, with recipients receiving a cash award of $2,000 and induction into the Academy of Teaching Excellence.